J. F. Mitchell Airport: Overview

-For many years, Bequia could only be reached by sea and it continues to be a favorite destination for yachtsmen from around the world.
-Vessels of all shapes and sizes fill Port Elizabeth harbor, from luxury yachts and motorized boats to old wooden schooners and small cruise ships.
+For many years, Bequia could only be reached by sea.
 The absence of an airstrip on Bequia constituted a major constraint to tourism development.
 Earlier studies suggested, to solve the lack of air transport, a feasibility study (1986) recommended construction of an airstrip with a runway length of 850 m capable of extension to 1,190 m and the location identified was on land to be reclaimed.

 The opening of the J. F. Mitchell Airport in 1992 has made the island far more accessible, with regular scheduled and charter flights from Barbados, St. Lucia and St. Vincent.
 Bequia is popular among cruising yachts, expats and tourists.
-One of the busiest times of the year is the annual Easter Regatta.

 History

-As early as 1974, Sir William Halcrow and Partners in association with the UK Transport Development Unit produced a design for a 4,000-foot runway at Paget Farm.
+In 1974, Sir William Halcrow and Partners in association with the UK Transport Development Unit produced a design for a 4,000-foot runway at Paget Farm.
 Studies were undertaken for this report by, among others, the Caribbean Meteorological Institute and Airline Pilots, with British technical assistance.

 The World Bank Report on Tourism, dated April 20, 1982, stated that “The Grenadines are the area of most tourism potential”, stressing that priority be given to the development of “certain basic facilities, notably jetties and airstrips”.
 In October 1985, the European Investment Bank approved financing for the Bequia Airport Feasibility Study.

 In May 1987 the final Feasibility Study by Wallace Evans and Partners was presented to the European Commission.
 This regional project was approved by 14 Caribbean and 12 European governments to be grant-funded under the Third LOME Convention.

 The German firm of Kocks Consult GmbH was selected in June 1988 as Design and Supervision Consultants, with Interbeton/Ham of The Netherlands selected as Contractors in December 1989.

 The Bequia airport went through over 41 stages of analysis, performance and certification procedures.
 These included the historic wave studies to determine the height of construction needed above sea level, and the critical Environmental Impact Assessment Study, which was submitted on Aug.
 16, 1989.

 The deep vibro compaction of the dredged sand was completed in November 1991, less than two years after the contract was awarded to Interbeton.
 Six months later, on May 15, 1992, The Bequia Airport was officially opened.